jessicakallberg/readmeGenerator/README.md

-# Fun Times!
+# Fun times!

 ## Description
-    Small project on individuals and their simplistic lives illustrating fun times
+    Detail on how to relax and have a good time!

 ## Installation
-    No installtion needed
+    Would need to fork this repo and initiate npm to have dependencies

 ## License